SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 python path/to/your/directory/VPA/dataDelete.py
 ```
 > [!CAUTION]
-> That script will delete all the saved data.
+> That script will delete all the previouly saved data.
 If you want to backup your calculations, then DO NOT RUN that script.

 ## Version Number Scheme